Hi! I've been busy!

 In college, I wrote a nifty version of the Apple CD Audio Player that could store track and title information on the Internet, which landed me a full time job at Apple working on Rhapsody, which was eventually renamed Mac OS X. My first assignment was porting the NeXT installer over to the Macintosh.

 I spent more than 10 years working on Mac OS X, living in Radar and Xcode.
-And when the iPhone took the world by storm, I knew it was time to set out on my own.
-I took a year off to decompress, and now I'm writing software for fun again.
+In 2008, I left Apple to set my own goals.
+I started with a year off to decompress, went on a cross-country motorcycle trip, studied 3d computer graphics and machine vision, and learned basic welding.

-I've also become quite fond of ice hockey, playing twice weekly at Ice Oasis, and going to lots of Sharks games.
+I've also become quite fond of playing ice hockey at Ice Oasis, and going to Sharks games.

-I married my sweetie, Carolyn, in June 2007.
+I was married from 2007 until 2018.
 We went on a motorcycle adventure in Australia for our honeymoon, riding 800 miles on a guided tour through the wilderness from Cairns to Cape York, the northernmost point in Australia.